Redocly/redocly-cli-cookbook/configurable-rules/operation-post-should-define-request-body/README.md

         - requestBody
 ```

-This rule will error if any uri pattern, other than the ignored pattern, includes a POST request without the `requestBody` schema definition.
+This rule will error if any URI pattern, other than the ignored pattern, includes a `POST` request without the `requestBody` schema definition.
 Note the `where` section is used to filter the rule to only apply to `POST`, non-`deprecated`, and optionally ignored uri patterns.

 ## Examples